What is survey data analysis?

 One way you can ignite change with your research is to write a press release dated six months into the future that proudly announces all the changes as a result of your research.
 Maybe it touts the three new features that were added to your product.
 Perhaps it introduces your new approach to technical support.
 Maybe it outlines the improvements to your website.

 After six months, gather your team and read the press release together to see how well you executed change based on the research.

-Focus your Findings
+Focus your research findings

-TL;DR applies to research too.
 Everyone consumes information differently.
 Some people want to fly over your findings at 30,000 feet and others want to slog through the weeds in their rubber boots.
 You should package your research for these different research consumer types.

-Package your survey findings in 5 ways:
+Package your survey results analysis findings in 5 ways:

 - A 1-page executive summary with key insights